-- If enough data available, lack of relationship
+- If enough data is available, lack of relationship

-- If relationship available, lack of strength (weights required)
+- If relationship is available, lack of strength (weights required)

-- If strength available, lack of learning (pattern recognition and regression)
+- If strength is available, lack of learning (pattern recognition and regression)

 - With incomplete learning (lack of practice) comes gaps or erroneously synthesized data